g5ostXa/hyprarch2/README.md

 <br>

 At this point, you may want to change a few things before installing. \
-If using a `VM`, set the virtual machine environment in `~/Downloads/hyprarch2/dotfiles/hypr/hyprland.conf`.
+If using a `VM`, uncomment the following in `~/Downloads/hyprarch2/dotfiles/hypr/hyprland.conf`:

-Uncomment the line below to set the virtual machine environment:
 ```md
 # source = ~/.config/hypr/conf/kvm.conf
 ```